BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 3.
 Rights and Privileges

-A. Voting members of this Chapter shall consist of all members, except that only Voting members of the Medical Library Association shall be qualified to move or to vote on recommendations to the Chapter Council regarding MLA policies or actions, to vote on the selection of a candidate for the MLA Nominating Committee, or to vote on the selection of the Chapter's Representative and Alternative Representative to the Chapter Council.
+A. Voting members of this Chapter shall consist of all members, except that only Voting members of the Medical Library Association shall be qualified to move or to vote on recommendations to the Chapter Council regarding MLA policies or actions, to vote on the selection of a nominee to the MLA Nominating Committee, or to vote on the selection of the Chapter's Representative and Alternative Representative to the Chapter Council.

 B. Officers of this Chapter shall be voting members of the Medical Library Association.